Great Lakes Aquarium: Wild Neighbors

-A variety of animals that are found right outside your back door.
+A variety of animals are found outside your back door.
 Species include a crow, snake, frogs, turtle, and chipmunk.
-Exhibit aims to teach about our most local ecosystem.
+Exhibit aims to teach about our local ecosystem.

 Aquatic Invaders

 An exhibit featuring invasive species from around the world.

 Other Permanent Exhibits

 Satellite tanks are at various locations and contain animals such as fish, frogs, salamanders and snakes.
 There is also a wide variety of interactive electronic exhibits located throughout the museum.
 Great Lakes Aquarium also features a local history center, a science center and cultural exhibits.

-Rotating Exhibits
+Conservation

-The current exhibit opened in July 2014.
-Titled "Shipwrecks Alive!"
-It features how sea life makes their home in shipwrecks.
-It profiles the wreck of the SS America which wrecked in 1918 near Isle Royal.
-In May 2010, Great Lakes Aquarium opened rotating exhibit "Masters of Disguise" in the Sandra and Roger Karon Exhibit Hall.
-This intriguing attraction explores camouflage, coloring, mimicry and other visual tricks and behaviors that help sea creatures and land animals hide in plain sight.
-Shape-shifting fish, plant-like insects and color-changing reptiles are among the many new creatures featured.
-Prior rotating exhibits include "The Abyss: the Great Unknown" which ended in 2010, "Africa's Lake Victoria" which ended in 2003 and "Hunters of the Sky" which ended in September 2001.
+As of 2026, Great Lakes Aquarium has announced its partnership with conservation entities such as US Fish and Wildlife Services and Department of Natural Resource to rear and release lake sturgeon into the St. Louis River.